Are Dash Cams Legal?

-You can have quite a bit of fun with a dashboard camera in your vehicle, and it will be your witness 24/7, but is it legal, and are dashboard cameras legal in the UK?
+You can have quite a bit of fun with a dashboard camera in your vehicle, and it will be your witness 24/7, but is it legal, and are dashboard cameras legal in the US or the UK?

 Will the authorities pull you over and slap you on the wrist for recording yourself driving?